Party sto 13o orofo

-Party sto 13o orofo is the second album of the Greek rock band Trypes and their first with Virgin Records.
-It was recorded in September and November 1987 and released in the same year on LP and MC.
+Party sto 13o orofo is the second album of the Greek rock band Trypes and their first with Virgin Records following a break-down of their relationship with Ano-Kato Records.
+It was recorded in September and November 1987 at the studio Agrotikon and released in the same year on LP and MC.
 It was re-released as a CD in 1991.
 The album contains eight tracks.